Density-driven higher-order topological phase transitions in amorphous solids: Abstract

 \section{Abstract}

-The amorphous topological states, which are independent of the specific spatial distribution of the microscopic constructions, have gained much attention.
+Amorphous topological states, which are independent of the specific spatial distribution of microscopic constructions, have gained much attention.
 Recently, higher-order topological insulators, which are a new class of topological phases of matter, have been proposed in amorphous systems.
-Here, we propose a density-driven higher-order topological phase transition in two-dimensional amorphous system.
+Here, we propose a density-driven higher-order topological phase transition in a two-dimensional amorphous system.
 We demonstrate that the amorphous system hosts a topological trivial phase at low density.
-With the increase in the density of lattice sites, the topological trivial phase converts to a higher-order topological phase characterized by quantized quadrupole moment and the existence of the topological corner states.
-Furthermore, we confirm that the density-driven higher-order topological phase transition is size-dependent.
+With an increase in the density of lattice sites, the topological trivial phase converts to a higher-order topological phase characterized by a quantized quadrupole moment and the existence of topological corner states.
+Furthermore, we confirm that the density-driven higher-order topological phase transition is size dependent.
 In addition, our results should be general and equally applicable to three-dimensional amorphous systems.
-Our findings point has greatly enriched the study of higher-order topological states in amorphous systems.
+Our findings may greatly enrich the study of higher-order topological states in amorphous systems.